 Setting up a data management platform is a variable process and is dependent on the DMP you choose.
 It is also a task that requires a substantial amount of expertise and time.
 However, some general points to keep in point before setting up a particular DMP are:

 - Figure out the kinds of data you are planning on gathering, merging, and organizing in the DMP.
-This could include behavioral data from mobile apps, data collected from CRMs, etc.
+This could include behavioural data from mobile apps, data collected from CRMs, etc.

 - DMPs are expensive.
-For this reason, it is necessary to define the exact uses you will be needing a DMP for.
+For this reason, it is necessary to define the exact uses you will be needing a DMP.
 In alignment with those uses, you can accordingly purchase specific features.

-- Recruit and enroll qualified data science engineers and project managers who can constantly use DMPs to its exact potential.
-DMPs are quite technical and their services can go under-utilized if proper time isn’t invested.
+- Recruit and enrol qualified data science engineers and project managers who can constantly use DMPs to their exact potential.
+DMPs are quite technical, and their services can go under-utilized if proper time isn’t invested.